Jun 27, 2023

 Based on Estonian Tax and Customs Board statistics, the employee count in Estonian startups constitutes 1,4% of the size of the workforce in Estonia at the end of the third quarter of 2022 (684 890 employees) and 2,6% of employment taxes paid so far in 2022 (5B EUR).

 Eesti Pank took a look at employment in Estonian startups at the doorstep of an upturn in the rate of interest.
-According to their Labour Market Review 2/2022 (pages 9-11, at the moment available only in Estonian), looking at year-over-year comparisons, the employment rate in startups increased also during the Covid-19 pandemic and with increased investments into startups during 2022 the rate of employment continues to grow.
+According to their Labour Market Review 2/2022 (pages 9-11), looking at year-over-year comparisons, the employment rate in startups increased also during the Covid-19 pandemic and with increased investments into startups during 2022 the rate of employment continues to grow.
 Also, the proportion and importance of startups in the Information and Communications field of activity (ICT) have enlarged.
 In Q1 2020 startup workforce was 10,6% of the workforce in ICT and Q2 2022 already 15% (61% of Estonian startups are active in the field of ICT).
 During the first two quarters of 2022, growth in employment in startups was around +1400 employees.
 Startup Visa continues to play a significant role in hiring the labour force from abroad, as one-third of these employees were hired using Startup Visa.

 Experts from Eesti Pank point out the global trends - investments in startups have decreased and the number of layoffs/leaving from startups has also started to grow.
 Although some cautionary signs of changes are also visible in the Estonian startup sector (for example increase in startups where the employee count has slowed down or decreased), the overall demand for labour in the ICT field is high and the global trends of decreasing workforce in startups are not visible at the moment.